 All it means when you “define” your actions steps is that you don’t want to be vague.
 Instead, we want to be specific about the steps we’re going to take by creating measurable elements.

-- “I want to eat healthier” can be defined by saying “I’m gonna cut back on potato chips and bring 2 pieces of fruit with me to work each day this month”
+“I want to eat healthier” can be defined by saying “I’m going to cut back on potato chips and bring 2 pieces of fruit with me to work each day this month”